clenneabig/Super-Pentagon-Java-/README.md

 Design Help by Dylan Wansbrough

+The Windows 64 bit version has Java embeded.
+For the other versions, you may need to download and install Java 8.

 If you would like to save high score times between releases, navagate to the folder with the executable, go to the `data` folder and copy the highScore txt files to somewhere, and then when you download the new release, put them back in the `data` folder